aws-samples/aws-tf-cdu/README.md

 **Outcome**
 <p align="center"><img src="images/aws-tf-cdu-Scenario-2o.png" width="80%"/></p>

-- EFS file system is created.
+- Amazon EFS file system is created.
 - EFS Security Group is created with default rules.
 - EFS mount targets are created in the target VPC Subnets.
 - Standardized EFS resource policy is created.
 - No EFS access points are created.
-- Encrypted CloudWatch log group is created for CDU node logs.
+- Encrypted Amazon CloudWatch log group is created for CDU node logs.
 - IAM role and instance profile for CDU instance is created.
 - Security Group for network access control to CDU instance is created.
 - CDU instance is provisioned with state managed on EFS.
 - Test files and scripts are copied to the CDU instance.
-- Auto scaling group is created to manage minimum availability of CDU instance.
+- Auto Scaling Group is created to manage minimum availability of CDU instance.
 - NLB instances is provisioned fronting the CDU instance.
-- Route 53 alias record is created pointing to NLB.
+- Amazon Route 53 alias record is created pointing to NLB.

 Refer [examples/cdu/scenario1](./examples/cdu/scenario1) to build this scenario
 ### Scenario 2: Provision IBM® Sterling Connect:Direct® Unix solution - Shared Amazon EFS
 In this scenario the lifecycle of a shared Amazon EFS and mount target(s) is owned by a centralized team, while the lifecycle of IBM C:D Unix node and related resources is owned by the IBM C:D Unix team.
 This is applicable when an IBM C:D Unix instance may share the storage with other components.
 For example:
 - AWS Transfer family SFTP server is created that may use this shared EFS as storage backend.
-- Amazon EC2 instances may mount this EFS to exchange files with SFTP server or IBM C:D Unix node.
+- Amazon EC2 instances may mount this EFS file system to exchange files with SFTP server or IBM C:D Unix node.

 **Prerequisites**
 - The target VPC along with the target Subnets exist and identified via tags.
 - Optionally, Route 53 Hosted zone exists and identified by name.
 <p align="center"><img src="images/aws-tf-cdu-Scenario-1p.png" width="70%"/></p>

-- EFS file system exist.
+- Amazon EFS file system exist.
 - EFS mount targets exist in the target VPC Subnets.
 - EFS Security Group exist and identified via tags.
 - An Amazon S3 bucket (`s3_bucket`), used for the IBM C:D Unix installer binary and configuration files exists and identified by name.